Where will the next four years take you?

 As a Catholic, Marianist institution, we aim to educate the whole person—creating a unique community of curious minds and compassionate hearts.
 We constantly use what we learn and apply it in our own backyard and around the world to make a difference in the lives of others.
 Through improving the world, we improve ourselves.

 At the University of Dayton, we know we live in a world of endless possibility.
 So go ahead, ask the big questions.
-We can’t promise to have all the answers, but we’ll help you find them.
+Let’s work toward the common good together.

 Four-Year Tuition Plan